Out-Law Guide | 23 Mar 2022 | 10:09 am | 4 min. read

 Stamp duty is a tax on documents while stamp duty reserve tax (SDRT) is a tax on agreements to transfer chargeable securities.
 Chargeable securities include stocks, shares and certain loan capital.
 Again, since 28 April 2014, shares on recognised growth markets are exempt.

 SDRT can apply to the same transactions as stamp duty meaning that both an agreement to transfer shares and the signed document to make the transfer can be subject to tax.
 However, when the transfer document is stamped within six years of the agreement, the SDRT liability is cancelled to avoid a double charge.

 SDRT does not apply to the issue of new shares.
 Purchasers must pay SDRT at 0.5% on the purchase price of the shares.

-CREST is the UK system that electronically documents transfers of shares.
+The UK system that electronically documents transfers of shares is called CREST.
 CREST will collect SDRT for shares that are transferred electronically.
 SDRT is also relevant in the case of placings, rights issues and other Stock Exchange transactions.